North Cornwall Railway: Line construction and staggered opening

-Opening in stages

-The North Cornwall Railway obtained its authorising Act of Parliament on 18 August 1882, but money was scarce and construction was slow, so it was not until 21 July 1886 that the first section opened, and the line was completed in 1899.
-(In fact to facilitate raising capital, the Company was segmented into several sections for financial purposes; the total authorised capital was £660,000 with borrowing powers of £220,000.)
+The North Cornwall Railway obtained its authorising act of Parliament, the North Cornwall Railway Act 1882 (45 & 46 Vict. c. ccliv) on 18 August, but money was scarce and construction was slow, so it was not until 21 July 1886 that the first section opened, and the line was completed in 1899.
+(In fact to facilitate raising capital, the company was segmented into several sections for financial purposes; the total authorised capital was £660,000 with borrowing powers of £220,000.)
 The LSWR was to work the line for 55% of gross receipts.

 The line was opened in stages: